10 hyped players who are running out of time to become stars

 Profar became the top prospect after excelling in Double-A at 19, hitting for some power (14 home runs), showing good plate discipline (70 walks) and playing a good shortstop.
 Profar actually received a few plate appearances while still a teenager, although his rookie season in 2013 produced a lackluster .234/.308/.336 line in 85 games.

 Then came shoulder surgeries in 2014 and 2015, with him missing one entire season and most of another.
 It's impossible to know what that missed development time meant for his career trajectory, but he simply hasn't hit as once projected.
-He's gotten a chance to play this season with Elvis Andrus out, and while he's shown doubles power (18 of them), his 21.8 percent fly ball rate and mediocre exit velocity average (86.2 mph) mean he's not going to be a home run guy.
+He has gotten a chance to play this season with Elvis Andrus out, and while he has shown doubles power (18 of them), his 21.8 percent fly ball rate and mediocre exit velocity average (86.2 mph) mean he's not going to be a home run guy.
 His defensive metrics at shortstop also have been very poor (minus-8 DRS).
 When Andrus returns, Profar may go back to the bench -- although given Rougned Odor's awfulness, I'd let Profar play second.

 Zack Wheeler, RHP, New York Mets